mit-esp/new-esp-website/README.md

 6. As an Admin user, add purchasable items (In Django Admin Panel)
 7. As an Admin user, create/add classrooms if they don’t already exist from previous Programs (in Django Admin Panel)
 8. As an Admin user, create classroom time slots for times classrooms are available
-9. Teachers and Students submit waivers, if waivers are a ProgramRegistrationStep
-10. Teachers create classes and submit time availability, teachers add co-teachers
+9. Teachers create classes and submit time availability, teachers add co-teachers
-11. Admins approve classes and create the desired number of sections (`manage courses` page)
+10. Admins approve classes and create the desired number of sections (`manage courses` page)
-12. As an Admin user, schedule course sections to classroom timeslots via `The Scheduler`
+11. As an Admin user, schedule course sections to classroom timeslots via `The Scheduler`
-13. Teachers confirm course section time slots, (missing)
+12. Teachers confirm course section time slots
-14. Students enter lottery preferences
+13. Students enter lottery preferences
-15. As an Admin user, run lottery
+14. As an Admin user, run lottery
-16. Students confirm their courses (missing)
+15. Students confirm their courses
-17. Teachers can see how many students signed up with their courses (missing)
+16. Teachers can see how many students signed up with their courses
-18. Day-of: Students check in for the program
+17. Students and Teachers check in for the program
-19. Day-of: Teachers check in before each hour of courses

 <!--